 Sculling Fool (@scullingfool)

 Have we mentioned how much we love our New England rowing roots?
 Yes?
-Well, here’s one last account that helps us feel sentimental about our long rowing heritage here in New Hampshire (where RowingPad was founded) and Boston (our founder, Victor Pisinski, is a Huskies rowing alum and 52-time Head of the Charles participant).
+Well, here’s one last account that helps us feel sentimental about our long rowing heritage here in New Hampshire (where RowingPad was founded) and Boston (our founder, Victor Pisinski, is a Huskies rowing alum and many-time Head of the Charles participant).
 The Sculling Fool Instagram, run by photographer Igor Belakovskiy, is dedicated to rowing on the Charles, often accompanied by entertaining captions.
 We just can’t get enough of his excellent sunrise/sunset/full moon captures along that legendary river.